Regulatory Advice – Seatbelt use compliance in the heavy vehicle industry

 - heavy vehicle drivers.

-Why is this an issue for my business?
+Why is this important to my business?

 Seatbelt use for heavy vehicle drivers has been a legal requirement in Australian states and territories for approximately 20 years.
 When heavy vehicle drivers who are not wearing a seatbelt are involved in a crash, they will: